Keyword Golden Ratio (KGR): why should you use it to improve your SEO?

 Google Search Operator allintitle

-If you find a Keyword Golden Ratio phrase and publish content targeting that keyword, your article should rank in the top 10 within days – sometimes hours.
-If your site has decent authority and is not brand new, then you can rank in the top 5.
+If you find a keyword aligning with the Keyword Golden Ratio and create content targeting that keyword, your article should rank among the top 10 results within a few days, or even hours.
+If your website holds some authority and is not entirely new, you might even rank among the top 5 results.

 What is “Allintitle”?

-Allintitle is an advanced search operator from Google, which displays results from websites that have an exact combination of words selected in the meta title of an article.
+“Allintitle” is an advanced search operator of Google that displays results from websites with an exact match of the chosen words in an article’s meta-title.

 Find search volume in Google